-Our four wineries are in the heart of the Veneto Region, between Verona, Vicenza and Venice.
+Our four wineries are in the heart of the Veneto Region, among Verona, Vicenza and Venice.

-This area has been gifted with volcanic and glacial soil which is particularly suitable for grape growing, also owing to its temperate climate and good exposure to the sun.
-The Berici Hills particularly, which originated about 60 million years ago after an upthrust of the surface, have very clayey soil that gives their wines a body; in the Gambellara area the dark, fine-grained volcanic rock helps to exalt its wines with a fine aroma and bouquet; while the soil in the Lake Garda area is morainic, loose and with an abundance of resistant sediment which bestows an intense minerality on its wines.
+This area has been gifted with soils of volcanic and glacial origin that are particularly suitable for grape growing, also thanks to a moderate climate and sunlight.
+The Berici Hills, which originated about 60 million years ago after an upthrust of the surface, have a unique clay soil that gives complexity in the wines; in the Gambellara area the dark, fine-grained volcanic rock helps developping wines with a fine aroma and bouquet; while the soil in the Lake Garda has a glacial origin with largest soil particles giving the wines an intense minerality.

 Soil mainly composed of basalt vulcanites, dark brown in colour and moderately deep.
 Typical of the Gambellara area.

-Soil from thin to moderately deep, medium texture, skeleton frequently calcareous, available water capacity low, good drainage.
+Soil from thin to moderately deep, medium texture, low water storage, good drainage.
 Typical of the Lake Garda area.

 Soil with more than 20% limestone content, whitish in colour, from thin to moderately deep.
 The calcium carbonate comes from the decomposition of organisms with a shell or a calcareous skeleton.
 This type of soil is found particularly in North-Eastern Italy.

 Soil mainly composed of aluminium silicates, defined as compact or heavy.
 It retains humidity so that drainage is difficult.
-It is sometimes white, other times yellow and in some cases reddish.
+It is sometimes white, often yellow and in some cases reddish.